Nirogacestat for Adults With Desmoid Tumor/Aggressive Fibromatosis (DT/AF)

 - Participant has experienced any of the following within 6 months of signing informed consent: clinically significant cardiac disease (New York Heart Association Class III or IV), myocardial infarction, severe/unstable angina, coronary/peripheral artery bypass graft, symptomatic congestive heart failure, cerebrovascular accident, transient ischemic attack, or symptomatic pulmonary embolism.

-- Participant has abnormal QT interval at screening.
+- Participant has an abnormal QT interval at screening.

-- Participant is using concomitant medications that prolong the QT/QTcF interval at the time of informed consent.
+- Participant is using concomitant medications that are known to prolong the QT/QTcF interval including Class Ia and Class III antiarrhythmics at the time of informed consent.
+Non-antiarrhythmic medications which may prolong the QT/QTcF interval are allowed provided the participant does not have additional risk factors for Torsades de Pointes (TdP)

 - Participant has a history of additional risk factors for Torsades de Pointes (TdP) (e.g., heart failure, hypokalemia, family history of Long QT Syndrome).